 An investigation of child abuse or neglect usually starts with a call to the hotline.
-Reports can also be submitted online on the Texas Abuse Hotline Website.2 The reporter may self-identify or remain anonymous, but the identity of the reporter is confidential.
+Reports can also be submitted online on the Texas Abuse Hotline Website.
+The reporter must self-identify but the identity of the reporter is confidential.
 Tex.
 Fam.
 Code § 261.201(a)(1).
 However, a court may order disclosure of the identity of the reporter or the information obtained through the investigation.
 Tex.
 Fam.
 Code § 261.201(b).